-Quantitative buffy coat method uses a fluorescence technique to detect parasites stained with acridine dye.
+QBC method (Quantitative Buffy Coat Technique) uses a fluorescence technique to detect parasites colored with acridine-color.
 For precise diagnosis, a check with a classic scanning technique is always recommended [12].

-Molecular diagnostics most commonly use polymerase chain reaction (PCR), providing superior specificity and sensitivity compared to other mentioned methods, which is of particular importance in epidemiological and resistance studies [8, 13].
-Real-time PCR may be useful as a method complementary to microscopy, particularly in cases of low parasitemia, and for species determination, especially in non-P. falciparum cases, in which most instances of misdiagnosis occur [13].
+Molecular diagnostics most commonly uses polymerase chain reaction(PCR), providing superior specificity and sensitivity compared to other mentioned methods, which is of particular importance in epidemiological and resistance studies [8, 13].Real-time PCR, may be useful as a method complementary to microscopy, particularly in cases of low parasitemia, and for species determination, especially in non-P. falciparum cases where most instances of misdiagnosis occur [13].